 Life of a flea |

-Fleas prefer warm, ambient temperatures and moderate humidity, making your home a prime environment.
-There are four stages in the fleas’ 3-week life cycle: egg, larva, pupa and adult.
-Adult fleas mostly live on animals, while the other stages are found in the environment.
+Fleas thrive in warm temperatures and moderate humidity, which often makes your home an ideal environment for them.
+Their three-month life cycle consists of four stages: egg, larva, pupa, and adult.
+While adult fleas primarily live on animals, the other stages are found throughout the surrounding environment.

 What do i do? |